sudipto21in2024/AppointmentScheduler/docs/Architecture/DevInstruction/AI-Agent-Development-Guidelines.md

 *   **Review Interfaces and Implementations**: Ensure method signatures (return types, parameters, `async` keyword) match exactly between interfaces and their implementations.
 *   **Step-Through Debugging**: Use the debugger to step through code execution and inspect variable states.
 *   **Consult Existing Code**: Refer to existing, working code for examples of how similar functionalities are implemented.

+## 8. Change Log
+### 2025-09-17
+- **Change Description:** Documented common error scenarios and their fixes encountered during implementation of Notification Service features (BE-011).
+Added guidance on `xUnit1013` warnings.
+- **Reason:** To provide concrete guidance for AI agents on how to resolve frequently occurring build errors and warnings, improving development efficiency.
+- **Affected Components:** General development practices, all service projects.

 ---